rchain/architecture-docs/contracts/contract-design.rst

 This representation depicts the quoted process, :code:`@Q`, being bound to :code:`x`, but any supported data type, simple or complex, is subject to binding, including a serialized process.

 * The input process, :code:`for( ptrn <- x ; if cond. ).P`, searches for values satisfying a defined pattern, :code:`ptrn`, on the        channel :code:`x`.
 On matching that pattern, the continuation, :code:`P`, is invoked with that value as an argument[#]_.
-In line with traditional "find and remove" concurrent methodology, the input process has an atomicity guarantee that if a suitable message is received that it is necessarily removed and passed to the continuation.
+In line with traditional "find and remove" concurrent methodology, the input process has an atomicity guarantee that, if a suitable message is received, it is necessarily removed and passed to the continuation.

 This is a unique implementation of an input process that is improved from other message-passing based languages in three respects: